TOOT Self-declaration for accurate Assessment & CCT

 TOOT self declaration

-When the RCGP come to pre-check your ePortfolio around the time of your Final ARCP ready for CCT, one of their priorities is to ensure your minimum training time has been met.
+When the RCGP come to pre-check your ePortfolio around the time of your Final ARCP ready for CCT, one of their priorities is to ensure your ePortfolio is an accurate record of your training time.

 They look for: